 Keyword difficulty is a metric that almost all keyword research tools show when you search for keywords.
 It may sometimes be called by a different name, differing from tool to tool.

 The keyword research tool from SpyFu, for example, calls it “ranking difficulty.”
 This is essentially the same thing as keyword difficulty, just with a different name.
+The ranking/keyword difficulty could change when you adjust the country setting for a keyword search.

 Now, let’s get down to using keyword difficulty to find keywords.